 There are several roles that REALTORS can play in who they represent and they vary from state to state.
-In some states, agents always represent the seller (as a sub agent) unless they have entered into a specific Buyer Representation Agreement with the buyer.
+In some states, a real estate agent always represents the seller (as a sub agent) unless they have entered into a specific Buyer Representation Agreement with the buyer.
 In other states, agents are transaction brokers, not representing either buyer or seller.
-In yet another twist, there are some states that allow for buyer agents, seller agents, dual agents AND transaction agents.
+In yet another twist, there are some states that allow for buyer agents, seller agents, dual agents, AND transaction agents.

 Confused yet?
 If you are relocating to New Orleans, there are only a couple of things you need to know about agency.
 In Louisiana, agents are assumed to represent the person they are working with, whether they have a buyer brokerage agreement signed with them or not.

 Now, most agents work with both home buyers and home sellers.
 Occasionally, an agent will represent both the buyer and seller sides in the same sale, but we have a company policy that prohibits practicing dual agency (one agent representing both sides).
 Instead, we recommend that you work with a buyer’s agent.